-Homeowners should review their policies to understand what is covered and what is not covered.
-Insurance policies often have a number of exclusions for what types of accidents or injuries are not included.
-Examples of homeowner’s insurance exclusions may include:
+Homeowner’s insurance policies cover many types of bodily injuries (up to the policy limits) that occur on the homeowner’s property.
+However, insurance policies often have a number of exclusions for what types of accidents or injuries are not included.
+Examples may include:

 - Dog bite injuries for certain dog breeds;

 - Intentional injuries;

 - Injuries caused by poor workmanship;

 - Injuries caused by defective maintenance or repair; or